jeremyhilltech/Managing-File-and-Directory-Permissions-in-Linux/README.md

 * Group - every user is part of some type of group.
 * Other - this is considered to be all other users on the system.

 From here we tie all of this information to the string itself.
 A useful way of conceptualizing these strings is to think of them as 1 + 3 + 3 + 3.
-In this case, position 1 represents whether we are talking about a directory or  file (d or - respectively), and the rest are “triplets” which pertain to one of three types of owners, that is users, groups, and others.
+In this case, the first character represents whether we are talking about a directory or file (`d` or `-` respectively), and the rest are “triplets” which pertain to one of three types of owners, that is users, groups, and others.
+In other words, characters 2-4 denote user permissions, 5-7 denote group permissions, and 8-10 denote other permissions.

 If all permissions were enabled for everyone, that would end up looking like: `-rwxrwxrwx`

 In the example `-rwxrwxrwx`, the hyphen in position 1 tells us we’re working with the permissions of a file.
 The first “triplet” of characters represent user permissions, the second triplet represents group permissions, and the last triplet represents other permissions.
 Now let’s take a look at our results again: